yktoo/yktoo.com/content/blog/posts/0168/index.en.md

 ## Source code {#source-code}

-You can download the latest version at the {{< a "/software/yktools" "script page" >}} on my website.
+You can download the latest version at the [script page](/software/yktools) on my website.

 ## Arguments {#arguments}